 - Ask yourself: Will it matter one year from now?
 If not – don’t worry about it.

 - Why do you care?
 Does it really matter?
 Is it really that important?
-Have you been brainwashed into giving a fuck about a bunch of bullshit?
+Or have you been brainwashed into giving a fuck about a bunch of bullshit?

 - Have something more important to focus on.
 Some big goal.
-Be so busy that you don’t have time to sweat the small stuff
+Be so busy with your goals that you don’t have time to sweat the small stuff

 - Make a conscious effort.
 Not giving a fuck isn’t easy at first, especially if you’ve been brainwashed and conditioned to give a fuck, but the more you practice acceptance and letting go, the easier it gets

 - Practice mindfulness.
 Keep your attention in the present moment.

 - Desensitize yourself to the things that scare you